-The Agrologists Act requires that the British Columbia Institute of Agrologists include programs to ensure competency of its members.
-BCIA is committed to a Professional Development program and policies that assist members in ensuring and making evident their professionalism.
+The Agrologists Act requires that the British Columbia Institute of Agrologists include programs to continue the education of its registrants.
+BCIA is committed to a Professional Development program and policies that assist registrants in ensuring and making evident their professionalism.
 On-going professional development is a basic tenet of professionalism.
-Thus, it is the responsibility of all Agrologists to maintain competence through ongoing professional development.
+Thus, it is the responsibility of all BCIA registrants to maintain competence through ongoing professional development.

 Requirements of Professional Development Audit Program

-A Program to Ensure Agrologists Maintain Professional Knowledge, Abilities, and Skills
+A Program to Ensure BCIA Registrants Maintain Professional Knowledge, Abilities, and Skills

-- Member must have adequate substantiation of professional development activities that have been included in annual PD reports.
+- Registrant must have adequate substantiation of professional development activities that have been included in annual PD reports.

-- The declared PDH’s must be relevant or pertinent to the member’s stated area of expertise and competency or support development of a new area of expertise.
+- The declared PDH’s must be relevant or pertinent to the registrant's stated area of expertise and competency or support development of a new area of expertise.